LivePersonInc/developer-center/pages/Documents/RichMessaging/WhatsAppBusinessMessagesTemplates/reply-button-template.md

   <tr>
     <td>url</td>
     <td>
-    The URL of the image that will be send to google.<br/>
+    The URL of the image that will be sent to Facebook.<br/>
     The domain where the image is being stored must be whitelisted before it can be used.
     </td>
     <td>String</td>